 Antarctic Science Ltd is a charitable company, registered in the UK (Charity Number 1090581) in 2000.
 Its role is to promote Antarctic science nationally and internationally.
 It owns the journal Antarctic Science which is published for the company by Cambridge University Press.
 All except the last three annual volumes are available free on the CUP web site.

-Antarctic Science was established in 1988 and is the oldest multidisciplinary Antarctic journal in existence.
+Antarctic Science was established in 1988 by Professor David Walton and is the oldest multidisciplinary Antarctic journal in existence.
 Its research articles span a wide range of scientific research, from ice sheet dynamics to geology, from satellite telemetry to Southern Ocean chemistry, and from upper atmospheric physics to genetics.

 The Directors of Antarctic Science Ltd are: